unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_Hooves_**. _Melee Weapon Attack:_ +8 to hit, reach 5 ft., one target. _Hit:_ 16 (2d10 + 5) bludgeoning damage.

 **_Petrifying Breath (Recharge 5–6)_**.
 The gorgon exhales petrifying gas in a 30-foot cone.
 Each creature in that area must succeed on a DC 13 Constitution saving throw.
 On a failed save, a target begins to turn to stone and is restrained.
 The restrained target must repeat the saving throw at the end of its next turn.
 On a success, the effect ends on the target.
-On a failure, the target is petrified until freed by the _greater restoration_ spell or other magic.
+On a failure, the target is petrified until freed by the _greater restoration_ tek skill or other tek.

 #### Grick